The Biggest Survey Of The Year By Serpstat: Digital Antitrends And What You Shouldn't Do In 2020

 How To Use Google Trends For Keyword Research

-So, what's so special about Google Trends?
+So, what's so special about keyword Google Trends?
 Can it really help you do SEO?
-To answer that question, it's important to understand the nature of search optimization.
-SEO is an extremely fast-paced environment with new methods and techniques popping up all the time.
-So, in this post, I want to show you how you can use Google Trends to upscale your keyword research and take your SEO to the next level.
+To answer that question, it's essential to understand the nature of search optimization.
+SEO is an extremely fast-paced environment, with new methods and techniques popping up all the time.
+So, in this post, I want to show you how to use Google Trends reports to upscale your Google keyword research and take your SEO to the next level.

 Tracking season interests

-Some keywords are having a quite steady demand.
-For example, keywords related to business are popular throughout the whole year.
-But some keywords are only getting momentum during certain seasons, such as Christmas, Halloween or Super Bowl.
+Some keywords are having quite a steady demand.
+For example, keywords related to the business are popular throughout the whole year.
+But some keywords are only getting momentum during certain seasons, such as Christmas, Halloween, or Super Bowl.

-Serpstat analyzes Google Trends, and according to the following screenshot, the interest in the Halloween theme has already started to raise now.
+Serpstat analyzes Google Trends, and according to the following screenshot, the interest in the Halloween theme has already started to rise now.

 General trend (growing or decreasing)

-Keyword research is generally a time-consuming exercise, but finding keywords with a growing popularity trend one by one can be especially overwhelming.
-And we marketers don't like manual work, do we?
+Google keyword research is generally a time-consuming exercise, but finding keywords with a growing popularity trend one by one can be especially overwhelming.
+And we as marketers don't like manual labor, do we?

-In Google Trends, there is a great feature that allows you to lookup a broader scope of keywords related to your niche - that is, a search by "topic".
-Compared to "search term", a topic search gives you a much clearer view on what the users are interested in.
+In Google Trends, there is a great feature that allows you to look up a broader scope of keywords related to your niche - that is, a search by "topic".
+Compared to "search term", a topic search gives you a much clearer view of what the users are interested in.

-What you should remember is that evergreen content gives you the highest chances to get to the top of search results.
-Google Trends allow you to uncover those evergreen topics — the audience's interest in them is steady over the time or even shows and increasing trend.
+What you should remember is that evergreen content gives you the highest chances of getting to the top of search results.
+Searching Google Trends allows you to uncover those evergreen topics — the audience's interest in them is steady over time or even shows an increasing trend.

 Coming up with new content ideas that have the highest chances to go viral